North Carolina EBT Deposit Schedule for 2025

 What to Do if Your EBT Balance Runs Out Early

-Submit the short ePASS application or a one-page paper form.
-To start the process, only your name, address, and signature are required when you apply for FNS.
+1. Submit the short ePASS application or a one-page paper form.
+Only your name, address, and signature are needed to start the process, as detailed on the NCDHHS website.

-Complete a same-day interview over the phone or in person.
-Bring proof of your income, rent, and utilities if you have them available.
+2. Complete a same-day interview by phone or in person.
+Bring proof of income, rent, and utilities if you have them available.

-Once your information is verified, your county’s DSS office will load the approved amount onto your existing EBT card or issue a new one.
+3. Once approved, your county will load the benefits onto your existing EBT card or issue a new one.

 Have DSS Recalculate Your Benefit if Anything Has Changed

-Log into your ePASS account or fill out a “Change Report” form at your local DSS office and upload your supporting documents.
+1. Log into your ePASS account or fill out a “Change Report” form at your local DSS office.
+You can upload your documents directly.

-Ask for a “same-month supplement” if the new information raises your deductions.
-DSS is required to act on this request within 10 days.
+2. Ask for a “same-month supplement” if the new information lowers your countable income or increases your deductions.
+DSS must process this request within 10 days.

-Keep copies of everything you submit and call 866-719-0141 to confirm the changes have been processed before your next benefit issuance.
+3. Keep copies of everything you submit and call 866-719-0141 to confirm the changes are reflected in your case.

 Stretch Food With Statewide No-Cost Sources Most People Overlook

-Use the interactive food-bank locator to find pop-up produce drops and mobile pantries in your area.
+• Use the interactive map at Feeding the Carolinas to find pop-up produce drops and mobile pantries.
 You can also dial 2-1-1 or visit nc211.org to confirm hours and ask which locations allow multiple visits per month.

-Sign up for gleaning texts from the Society of St. Andrew by contacting them at carolinas@endhunger.org or 919-309-5402.
+• Sign up for gleaning texts from the Society of St. Andrew by contacting them at carolinas@endhunger.org or 919-309-5402.
 Volunteers help harvest surplus crops from farms and can often take home a large amount of free, fresh produce.
-More information is available at End Hunger in the Carolinas.
+According to the Carolinas regional office, no ID or income verification is required.

 Track Your EBT Balance and Earn Cashback with Benny

-Benny helps you track your EBT balance in real time and get cash back on eligible purchases at stores like Target, Walmart, Kroger, Costco, and others.
+The free Benny app helps you follow your EBT balance in real time.
+You can also receive cash back on eligible purchases at stores like Target, Walmart, and Kroger.
+This can help you manage your funds between your North Carolina SNAP payment dates.